peteroupc/peteroupc.github.io/graphics.md

 7. Textures should not be "pixelated" before the game uses them.
 A "pixelated" image occurs when an image is enlarged with point filtering (also called nearest-neighbor filtering), with the result that some or all of the resulting image's rows and columns are repeated.
 8. Depth buffers (Z buffers) and depth-based pixel-level fog are supported.
 9. The 3-D graphics buffer's resolution is the same as the "screen resolution".
-10. 3-D primitives should undergo perspective correction, but this is optional.[^5]
+10. 3-D primitives should undergo perspective correction, but this is optional.[^6]

 > **Example:** For a "screen resolution" (see later) of 640 &times; 480 pixels, no more than 12,800 primitives (640 &times; 480 / 24) and 38,400 vertices can be shown at a time, and the maximum texture size is 256 &times; 256 pixels.
+For 320 &times; 240 pixels, the maximums are 3200 primitives, 9600 vertices, and textures of 256 &times; 256 pixels.
+For 320 &times; 200 pixels, the maximums are 2666 primitives, 8000 vertices, and textures of 256 &times; 256 pixels.

-Limit 2-D graphics to the following: [^6]
+Limit 2-D graphics to the following: [^7]

 1. Layers:
     1. Up to four _2-D layers_ can be displayed at a time.
 Each 2-D layer is a rectangular array of references to _tiles_ (see later), and can also be called a _tile map_.
     2. Up to two of the 2-D layers can undergo a 2-D affine transformation.
     3. If 3-D graphics are being displayed, one of the 2-D layers is replaced with a _3-D layer_, which is an image on which the 3-D graphics are drawn.
 The 2-D layer replaced this way can vary over time.
     4. The 2-D layers may contain transparent pixels.
-The 3-D layer may contain transparent and translucent (semitransparent) pixels.[^7]
+The 3-D layer may contain transparent and translucent (semitransparent) pixels.[^8]
 2. Tiles.
 A _tile_ is a small rectangular array of pixels.
     1. Every tile has the same width and the same height as every other.
 The width must be 32 or less, and the height must be 32 or less.
     2. The application chooses one: